MicahOlson/mr-robogers-neighborhood/README.md

   Test: "It should recognize if a number in the sequence includes a 2, taking precedence over numbers with a 1" Expect(beepBoop(12).toEqual([0, "includesOne", "includesTwo", 3, 4, 5, 6, 7, 8, 9, "includesOne", "includesOne", "includesTwo"]);

+  Test: "It should recognize if a number in the sequence includes a 3, taking precedence over numbers with a 1 or 2" Expect(beepBoop(13).toEqual([0, "includesOne", "includesTwo", "includesThree", 4, 5, 6, 7, 8, 9, "includesOne", "includesOne", "includesTwo", "includesThree"]);
   ```

 ## Known Bugs